How do you know when it’s time to replace your floor mats?

 Here’s the thing: there’s no hard-and-fast rule on when you need to replace your floor mats.
-Each type of mat is made of different material, and it really depends on the amount of foot traffic and dirt/moisture the mat gets subjected to in its lifetime.
+Each type of mat has different material, and it really depends on the amount of foot traffic and dirt/moisture the mat sees in its lifetime.

 The best time to check for signs of aging in mats is in the first year.
-Most foam and rubber mats have at least one year of usage capacity, especially those that are frequently walked on and those that get wet like scraper mats, bathroom and wet area mats, and anti-slip mats.
+Most foam and rubber mats have at least one year of usage capacity.
+This is especially the case with those see heavy foot traffic and are often wet like scraper mats, bathroom, and wet area mats, and anti-slip mats.
 This is also generally true for PVC sponge anti-fatigue mats.
 Molded vinyl and the more durable urethane mats should give you five years but it is still best to keep a lookout after the first 12 months, especially for heavy-duty use.

 Fading in printed or colored mats is a telltale sign of wear and tear.
 They are not necessarily useless over a little patch of fade but it should be a good metric of how much life your mats have left.

 3) Curling Edges

 Another obvious sign of overuse is curling around the edges.
 Not only do these minor flaws make your floor look less than stellar, but they also pose the danger of trips and falls.

 Most mats require a weekly deep vacuuming treatment.
 Dirt scrapers and outdoor mats also need pressure treatment every so often.
 When these reliable regular cleanings take a longer time and dirt accumulation becomes more and more impossible to remove, it’s high time you run to your trusted mat supplier for a replacement.